marc-sensenich/recipes/content/docs/desserts/chocolate-glaze.md

 ## Instructions

-- In a double boiler, over hot not boiling water, combine combine chocolate chips; margarine; & corn syrup.
-Stir until chips are melted & mixture is smooth.
+- In a double boiler over hot not boiling water combine chocolate chips, margarine, and corn syrup.
+Stir until chips are melted and mixture is smooth.
 - Add vanilla and stir.
-- Use the glaze to dip cookies or spread over a cake.
+- Use the glaze to dip cookies into or to spread over a cake.